joshmarinacci/mred-base-glitch/README.md

 * Check out the `general-editor` repo in a new directory
 * Install deps and build it
   * `npm install`
+  *  _make changes_
   * `npm run build`

-* Copy the built files to the `public/.build` directory in this repo.
-Notice the period before build.
-This makes the generated editor files be hidden in Glitch.
-* Push the changes back to github.
+* Push the changes to `general-editor` back to github.
+* Go to the Glitch console at update from the general-editor repository with `git submodule update --remote`.
+Note, that you can change the submodule to point at a branch in the general-editor repository, or a fork of your own.
+See [the git cookbook page on submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) for examples of using submodules effectively.

+Alternatively
 * Create a new Glitch from the repo following the instructions in the previous section